lovedeveloperart/Superstore-Customer-Segmentation-Sales-Analysis/README.md

 ##  Project Overview

 This end-to-end data analytics project analyzes the Sample Superstore dataset to uncover customer purchasing patterns, identify high-value customer segments, and provide actionable insights for marketing and discount strategies.
-The project demonstrates proficiency in **SQL**, **Google Sheets**, and **data-driven decision making** — essential skills for data analyst roles.
+The project demonstrates proficiency in **SQL**, **Excel**, and **data-driven decision making** — essential skills for data analyst roles.

 ---